not-na/cardgame/docs/protospec/packets/lobby/packet_lobby_change.rst

 their ``ready`` flag set to true to begin the game. ``role`` determines what the player can do.
 If the ``role`` is ``-1``\ , the player should be removed.

+``user_order`` is the order of the users for being shown in the lobby and for determining the seat order in the game.

 ``game`` is the name of the game that will be played.

 ``gamerules`` are the rules by which the game will be played.
 Note that only updated rules will